||250 lei 1941 TOTUL PENTRU TARA||

 About 250 lei 19#40 - TOTUL PENTRU TARA

 The 250 lei coins struck under Mihai featuring TOTUL PENTRU TARA on the edge and 19#40 on the obverse were never released, being melted.
 They were struck starting with December 18th 1940.
 In fact, the dividing ensign inside the year's digits was the very reason that brought doom to the issue.
 It was the emblem of the Legionary Movement, here replaced by one #, to which it resembles to a certain extent (it lacks the cross inside the middle of the sharp).
 The rebellion of 21st - 23rd January 1941, smothered by marshall Ion Antonescu with the help of the army, led to an abrupt ending to the Movement and to the almost complete destruction of these coins.
-(The Legionary Movement was a fascist orientation movement that assumed political power for a few months in 1940 and 1941 but was disavowed during the uprising by Germany that had not deemed the legionaries trustworthy despite their orientation.)
+(The Legionary Movement was a far right movement that assumed political power for a few months in 1940 and 1941 but was disavowed during the uprising by Germany that had not deemed the legionaries trustworthy despite their orientation.)

 The order of melting the entire batch was issued before the release, yet - as usual - some survived to make up a special challenge for the Romanian coin collectors.